 The interrater reliability is strong enough to support inferences about what types of meanings we could expect to find in a group of teachers.
-We do not use the instrument to give individual teachers' an overall score.
+We do not use the instrument to diagnose individual teachers' meanings.

 4. Results

 We present each item, its abbreviated scoring rubric, and the distribution of teachers' responses on that item.
 The actual rubrics had numerous examples of responses at each level and detailed instructions on how to resolve tricky issues.
 After presenting all of the items and results we examine what the responses to the set of items convey about teachers' meanings for slope and rate of change.